inet-framework/inet-framework.github.io/Repository.md

 Branches:

-*   `master`: Holds the current stable version of INET (as of 2014, version 2.x).
+*   `master`: Holds the current stable version of INET (as of Jun 2015, version 3.x).
-*   `integration`: Contains the codebase for the next major version of INET as it is being developed (as of 2014, version 3.0)
+*   `integration`: Contains the codebase for the next major version of INET as it is being developed (as of 2015, version 4.0)
 *   `topic/<name>`: Temporary branches opened for the development of a particular feature.
 Topic branches may be deleted, rebased, or their history rewritten at any time.
 *   `attic/<name>`: Abandoned topic branches.
 They may be dead, or just resting.